Skip to Content

 Chiselville Covered Bridge: Sunderland, Vermont

-The Chiselville Covered Bridge was built in 1870 and is notable for a few reasons.
+The Chiselville Covered Bridge was built in 1870 and is notable for several reasons.

 Firstly, it sits high above the Roaring Branch River, almost 40 feet.